RyuKojiro/novafix/README.md

 ## Troubleshooting

 There is an issue that I believe to be related to dyld caching, which will cause the dynamic linker to no longer be able to find `_gliCreateContextWithShared` from the GLEngine bundle inside of the OpenGL framework.
 This often happens after an OS update.
-To fix this, uninstall novafix, run EV Nova once (allowing it to crash on start), and then reinstall novafix.
+To fix this, uninstall novafix (`make uninstall`), run EV Nova once (allowing it to crash on start), and then reinstall novafix.